Project Characteristics: Key elements that Define a Project

 The bookstore decides to take definitive steps to create a website with books and video content; plus, sell some books on Amazon.
 They will need developers or a subcontractor to build them a site and underlining infrastructure.
 Yet, the services required will not be indefinite.
 When the site is live, there will be only minimal technical staff input required.

 The project will start when they begin defining the problem or opportunity to explore.
 It will also finish when the store addresses the issue with a shiny new website or Amazon presence.
-The developers did there bits, and they would go and look for new projects or opportunities, and just like that, the project is closed.
+The developers did their bits, and they would go and look for new projects or opportunities, and just like that, the project is closed.

 4. Do Projects Have A Final Delivery At The End?